March’s theme was: Kill it with fire. What could be better for this than a breakout game? But let me start at the beginning.

-The level designs started to arrive, and as I draw nice colorful bricks, I used those as inspiration to build the actual levels.
-I followed very closely the layouts, and instructions that Chrisyss gave me.
-He came up with the idea of the 3 hit brick that upon being destroyed take out all remaining bricks, winning the level.
-Though I used those sparingly, so much so that those was used only on 3 levels, and those become the boss fights.
+The level designs started to arrive, and as I drew nice colorful bricks, I used those as inspiration to build the actual levels.
+I followed the layouts and instructions that Chrisyss gave me very closely.
+He came up with the idea of the ‘3 hit brick’ that upon being destroyed, takes out all remaining bricks, and finishes the level.
+I used it sparingly though, so much so that it was used only on 3 levels, and those became the boss fights.

-So yeah, I coded a lot of things: backbround effects, a bunch of bonuses (extra ball, extra life, growth, haste, shield, sticky, breakthrough), a nice transition, an intro to make all this into a little story.
+All in all, I coded a lot of things: background effects, a bunch of bonuses (extra ball, extra life, growth, haste, shield, sticky, breakthrough), a nice transition, an intro to make all this into a little story.
 And of course the gameplay extra: upgradeable ball.
 Every level has a number on the bottom: Bricks to upgrade.
-This number shows how much bricks should be broken to upgrade the ball one level.
-This number can be one, or 30.
+This number shows how many bricks should be broken to upgrade the ball by one level.
+This number can range from one to 30.
 First it’s just a steel ball, dealing one damage to bricks (bricks having 1, 2, 3, and infinite HP/invincible) and then bounce back.
 The second level turns the ball into a fireball.
-This deals 2 damage: if a brick have 1 HP, it’s broken through, the ball won’t bounce back.
-If the brick have 2 or more HP it get’s damaged (2 HP breaks) and bounces back.
+This deals 2 damage: if a brick has 1 HP, it’s broken through, the ball won’t bounce back.
+If the brick has 2 or more HP it gets damaged (2 HP breaks) and bounces back.
 The third level ball creates a small explosion on impact, that breaks 1-2-3 HP bricks, and the fourth level does the same but with bigger radius.
-Fifth level ball also create small vulcanos on walls, that spit out small fireballs.
-On sixth level the bat will have a vulcano too, and that also spits out small fireballs in every 2 seconds, helping to clear any remaining bricks.
+The fifth level ball also creates small volcanoes on walls, that spit out small fireballs.
+On sixth level, the bat will have a volcano too, and that also spits out small fireballs every 2 seconds, helping to clear any remaining bricks.

-As usual, Gábor Urbán gave home to the show’n’tell part of the jam on his Twitch.tv channel, and despite its obvious faults, he, and the people watching the stream liked the game.
-I am putting away this project for now, and I may revisit it in a (mach) later date.
-In conclusion: apart from the bouncing problems this become a really good little game, it has 30 levels, a story, excellent music by Andrew Sitkov.
+As usual, Gábor Urbán hosted the show ann tell part of the jam on his Twitch.tv channel, and despite Firebat’s obvious faults, he, and the people watching the stream liked the game.
+I am putting away this project for now, and I may revisit it in a (much) later date.
+In conclusion: apart from the bouncing problems, this turned out to be a really good little game, it has 30 levels, a story and excellent music by Andrew Sitkov.
 When you get the hang of it, it is fun to watch chaos on the screen with a lot of falling bonus, 5-10 fireballs exploding.
 You have to try the max upgraded ball and breakthrough bonus, it’s awesome to watch a small fireball breaking all those pesky invincible bricks in a line. 🙂

-EDIT: I reworked the game a little with some small bugfixes, and adding a new highscore system and it actually save config and highscores.
-I also realised I never recorded gameplay, so I did.
+EDIT: I reworked the game a little with some small bugfixes, and adding a new high score system, now it can actually save config and high scores.
+I also realized I never recorded a gameplay video, so I made one now.